-The cognition module is a crucial part of the CAAI architecture, as it enables the system to learn over time.
-Subsequently, resulting knowledge can be transferred to other similar use cases (G-3).
+The cognition module is a crucial part of the CAAI architecture, as it enables the system to learn over time and transfer knowledge to several use cases (G-3).
 It is responsible for major tasks in the CAAI architecture, such as the algorithm selection, parameter tuning, and system management.
 To properly address these tasks, the following preconditions have to be fulfilled:

 - (i) Feature engineering is the task of selecting and extracting relevant features from sensor data after or during the pre-processing.
-Involving domain knowledge and years of experience from the engineers is considered a prerequisite and can significantly speed up process time and boost the quality of resulting models. - (ii) A declarative goal for the system has to be given, e.g., "minimize energy consumption".
+Involving domain knowledge and years of experience from the engineers is considered as a prerequisite and can significantly speed up process time and boost the quality of resulting models. - (ii) A declarative goal for the system has to be given, e.g., "minimize energy consumption".
 Furthermore, the goal needs to be reflected in the CPPS and the sensor data.
-A set of appropriate algorithms to address the specified goal has to be available. - (iii) Finally, relevant knowledge and business logic to solve the given task must be available.
+A set of appropriate algorithms to address the specified goal has to be available.